 Flying cars and air taxis are not a distant reality anymore, but it might still be a good five to 10 years before they become ubiquitous.
 In the meantime, however, urban air mobility providers are offering the next best solution: helicopter ride-sharing services, at (relatively) affordable price levels.

-In the US, Uber made waves last year with the launch of Uber Copter, which offers on-demand transport from the heart of Manhattan to airports around the region.
+In the US, Uber made waves in 2019 with the launch of Uber Copter, which offers on-demand transport from the heart of Manhattan to airports around the region.
 Concurrently, in Asia, another company was exploring the same (air)space.
 In April 2019, Singapore-based start-up Ascent launched a ride-sharing service that offered jet-setting CEOs the possibility to skip the heavy traffic in the Philippines.

 All these executives have to do is log on to the Ascent website, enter the details of their flight, and book a seat (or four) on a chopper to helipads across the country.
 How is this different from chartered helicopter rides, you ask?
 For one, it works like a commercial plane, which means that you can book a single seat for the ride.
 This keeps prices relatively affordable, with prices starting at around US$150 (S$212) per ride.
 When I snooped around other helicopter charter websites based in the Philippines, I only found options for full-service rides, and one of the cheaper options I found cost around US$800 (S$1,132) for a 15-min journey.
 When we speak to founders Lionel Sinai-Sinelnikoff and Darren T’ng, they tell us that users can book a flight six hours beforehand, subject to availability, of course.